metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_test_v1alpha2_manifest.md

 Optional:

 - `apply` (Attributes) Apply represents resources that should be applied for this test step.
-This can include thingslike configuration settings or any other resources that need to be available during the test. (see [below for nested schema](#nestedatt--spec--steps--catch--apply))
+This can include things like configuration settings or any other resources that need to be available during the test. (see [below for nested schema](#nestedatt--spec--steps--catch--apply))
 - `assert` (Attributes) Assert represents an assertion to be made.
 It checks whether the conditions specified in the assertion hold true. (see [below for nested schema](#nestedatt--spec--steps--catch--assert))
 - `bindings` (Attributes List) Bindings defines additional binding key/values. (see [below for nested schema](#nestedatt--spec--steps--catch--bindings))
 - `cluster` (String) Cluster defines the target cluster (default cluster will be used if not specified and/or overridden).